 15.1.0, 18.104.22.168, 22.214.171.124, 126.96.36.199, 188.8.131.52, 184.108.40.206, 15.1.1, 15.1.2, 220.127.116.11, 15.1.3, 18.104.22.168, 15.1.4, 22.214.171.124, 15.1.5, 16.1.0, 16.1.1, 16.1.2, 126.96.36.199

 Opened: Jan 29, 2021

-CPU reservation is not enforced which can result in users over-subscribing their hosts.
+CPU reservation is not enabled which can result in insufficient CPU resource for virtual edition guest.

 BIG-IP Virtual Edition running in VMware.

 Manually enforce the 2GHz per core rule when provisioning VMware instances to ensure that your VMware hosts are not oversubscribed.

 The VMware CPU reservation of 2GHz per core is now automatically enabled in the OVF file.
 The CPU reservation can be up to 100 percent of the defined virtual machine hardware.
 For example, if the hypervisor has 2.0 GHz cores, and the VE is set to 4 cores, you will see 4 x 2.0 GHz reserved for 8GHz (or 8000 MHz).